ll79/AI_CRYPTO_STARTUP/courses/en/become_python_ai_dev/DESCRIPTION.md

   <p>This course is your ticket to the world of modern programming, where Python and AI open up limitless possibilities for creativity and professional growth.
 We've developed a step-by-step program that will help you journey from absolute beginner to confident middle-level developer capable of creating complex projects using neural networks and artificial intelligence.</p>

   <p>The course is part of a series of Open Source educational programs dedicated to creating real projects within our startup <a href="https://github.com/LNDMN/AI_CRYPTO_STARTUP">https://github.com/LNDMN/AI_CRYPTO_STARTUP</a>.
 By joining us, you'll not only gain knowledge but also become part of a growing community of developers creating the future at the intersection of AI and blockchain technologies.
-Active participants will receive NFTs with a share of future profits from the projects!</p>
+Active participants will gain valuable development experience and community recognition!</p>

   <p>Our approach is based on practice and real-world tasks that professional developers encounter every day.
 Ready to become part of the AI revolution?
 Let's start right now! 🚀🐍</p>
 </div>